The Post-Trial and Post-Hearing Stages of a Divorce Proceeding in San Diego

 If the divorce can be handled amicably, then the proceedings may be much faster and less stressful because the couple is coming to an agreement cooperatively and without argument.
 However, there are always cases where either litigation or mediation is required and the couples will have to either go to court or attend meetings where they can reach a settlement.
 It is what happens after the trial or hearing is complete that many divorcing couples may not know or understand.

 In the event that you and your spouse decide to file for divorce, you will need an experienced San Diego divorce attorney there to help you with your case.
 At Huguenor Mattis, A.P.C., we are dedicated to providing excellent services and the utmost quality representation to our clients during all stages of a divorce from start to finish.

 Before delving into the particulars of a post-trial process, it is important to understand briefly what happens prior to this.
 There are usually three options involved with divorcing: amicable agreements between both spouses, mediation to settle out of court, or litigation with a trial where a judge rules on the final divorce decisions.

 At the trial, the judge will hear both parties’ cases before making his ruling on the divorce.
 Some issues that the judge will decide on include child support and spousal alimony, along with the division of assets including the house, cars, valuables, and anything else that was acquired during the course of the marriage.

-Once the judge has heard all the evidence, he will make a final ruling regarding the case.
+Once the judge has heard all the evidence, he or she will make a final ruling regarding the case.

 First, the judge will issue a Judgement of Dissolution of Marriage, which will be written up between the judge and the attorneys.
 This document will outline all the judge’s rulings surrounding child support, child custody, visitation schedules, alimony, division of assets and any other pertinent issues related to the case.
 With this document, both spouses will understand who is entitled to what and what the terms of their divorce agreement are.